dariusz75/entura_js_test_solution/README.md

 ##Write a function which adds a new ship of a specified length to the board.

 ###Potential issues:
-Task doesn't spcify what is the maximum length of the Battleship so I've assumed it had been validated in the input form.
+Task doesn't specify what is the maximum length of the Battleship so I've assumed it had been validated in the input form.
-Also task doesn't spcify if the ship should be placed vertically or horizontally so I've created two solutions.
+Also task doesn't specify if the ship should be placed vertically or horizontally so I've created two solutions.

-I took me more than half an hour but I can explain, how I  approached and solved the problem.
+I took me more than half an hour but I can explain how I  approached and solved the problem.

 ###JSbin link http://jsbin.com/muyomo/edit?js,console